srossell/srossell.github.io/content/blog/tech/pelican_github_workflow.md

 ```

 To get the workflow to work in my case, I added the `--branch=master` option
 for `ghp-import` and pushed to `master`.
 Also, I had to create an ssh key.
+I
+also added the `--force` option to git push.